kadinsayani/kadinsayani.dev/public/posts/building-a-shell-in-rust.md

 3. Command Execution and Process Creation
 - The shell locates the executable file associated with the command, and creates a new process to execute the command.
 The new process is a child of the shell process.

-Of course, modern shells include more features such as shell scripting, I/O redirection (redirecting input/output or pipes), job control, etc. For the purpose of this blog, we'll just focus on executing commands.
+Of course, modern shells include more features such as shell scripting, I/O redirection (redirecting input/output or pipes), job control, etc. For the purposes of this blog, we'll just focus on executing commands.

 ## Prerequisites